-Joel lays out a microeconomics principle that explains some of the more puzzling strategies by tech companies – What is one reason companies release open source projects like Chrome, Android, and more?
+Joel lays out a microeconomics principle that explains tech companies' more puzzling strategies – What is one reason companies release open source projects like Chrome, Android, and more?
 An idea that I think explains much of the cloud business today.

 He explains the idea:

 ... demand for a product increases when the price of its complements decreases.
 In general, a company’s strategic interest is going to be to get the price of their complements as low as possible.
 The lowest theoretically sustainable price would be the “commodity price” — the price that arises when you have a bunch of competitors offering indistinguishable goods.
 So: Smart companies try to commoditize their products' complements.